 The question you may be wondering, however, is “Why do some bars allow dogs (and not others)?”
 The answer and reason, we’ve gathered, is food.
 If the bar serves food, chances are your little buddy is not allowed in as that would be a health code violation.

-One of the only uptown spots that allow dogs, the Ale House is super dog friendly and doesn’t usually have an insane crowd where your dog would feel skittish or overwhelmed.
-The bar boasts a pool table, jukebox, and shuffleboard, so you can keep yourself entertained for a good portion of the night.
+One of the only uptown spots that allow dogs, The Ale House is super dog friendly, though a smaller space in the front (the back has pool tables though).
+There’s also a jukebox, darts, and shuffleboard, so you can keep yourself entertained for a good portion of the night.
 Just be careful in the darts area, which could be a bit dangerous with rogue darts for your pup.
+Ale House hosts happy hours often in collaboration with Doggie Road Trippin’ on Fridays, so be sure to check our events calendar weekly for any special HHs to bring your pups.

 Cork City | 239 Bloomfield Street

-A beer-lover’s heaven (and a bit of a break from the typical downtown Hoboken bar scene), Cork City offers 150 varieties of bottles and is a bit off the beaten path — of course, it allows dogs.
+A beer-lover’s heaven (and a bit of a break from the typical downtown Hoboken bar scene), Cork City has 150 varieties of bottles and is a bit off the beaten path — of course, it allows dogs.
 Cork City also has a rotating tap, so the beer options differ on a routine basis.
 Puppies and new beer to try?
-Win/Win!
+Win/win!

 A self-proclaimed dive bar, L+J’s is located on Washington Street and is well-known to be super dog-friendly.
 In fact, the bar has even hosted a doggie costume contest in the past.
 It has a jukebox, straightforward drinks, and a lowkey crowd — plus, a pool table in case your pup wants to cheer you on as you pool shark the crowd.